How to Sing Better in 2020

 Those are the muscles you’re trying to keep steady and not lifted.
 They should stay relaxed throughout your singing.

+Breathing is so important when it comes to singing.
 You don’t want to be gasping for air between notes.
 You also don’t want to run out of air when you’re trying to sustain a note.

 Just remember this: breathing for singing and breathing for talking are two different things.